zeh/usfxr/README.md

  * Thomas Vian created [as3sfxr](https://code.google.com/p/as3sfxr/), the original code that was ported to C# for usfxr.
  * [Tiaan Geldenhuys](http://tiaan.com/) contributed to usfxr by cleaning the code and creating the original version of the in-editor window that I bastardized later.
  * [Stephen Lavelle](http://www.increpare.com/) created [BFXR](http://www.bfxr.net/), an AS3 port of SFXR with several new features of its own, many of which have been adopted by usfxr.
- * Michael Bailey contributed with bug fixes
+ * Michael Bailey contributed with bug fixes.
- * Owen Roberts contributed with bug reports
+ * Owen Roberts contributed with bug reports.
+ * [Enrique J. Gil](https://github.com/Elideb) created the sound list saving/loading feature (SfxrSound) and its UI.

 Other notes
 -----------